Are All Pit Bulls Aggressive Towards Other Dogs?

 What Are Real Pit Bulls?

 Pit bulls have become a victim of breed specific legislation and countless myths and unfounded beliefs.
 Even the term pit bull is misleading to a great extent.
 The term pit bull is often used by the general public to generally depict dogs with similar physical characteristics.
-This means journalists who report bite incidents and the occasional mauling may label any dog with a square-shaped head and a bulky body a pit bull, causing mutts and dogs of other breeds to be mislabeled as pit bulls.
+This means journalists who report bite incidents and the occasional mauling may label any dog with a square-shaped head and a bulky body as a pit bull, causing mutts and dogs of other breeds to be mislabeled as pit bulls.
 This in turn gives pit bulls a bad rap.
 Even experts have a hard time distinguishing real pit bulls from other breeds.

 Others may more precisely use the term pit bull to depict the American Pit Bull Terrier (APBT), the American Staffordshire Terrier (AST), and the Staffordshire Bull Terrier (SBT).
 To make things even more confusing, some others will also add to the category the Bull Terrier, the Staffordshire Bull Terrier, and the American Bulldog!